Sonobeat Milestones II: The '70s +

 Sonobeat website v.2.0 launchesOctober 2008

-During the four years from launch of SonobeaRecords.com in 2004 to its relaunch in mid-2008, Sonobeat Historical Archives adds greater depth to its artist biographies and dozens of fresh audio clips and new graphics.
+During the four years from launch of SonobeaRecords.com in 2004 to its relaunch in mid-2008, Sonobeat Historical Archives adds greater depth to its artist biographies along with dozens of fresh audio clips and new graphics.
 The 2008 version of the website is redesigned to accommodate 1024x768 screen resolutions.

-Sonobeat Historical Archives reissues the Sweetarts single on iTunes and Amazon Digital MusicMarch 11, 2014
+Sonobeat Historical Archives reissues the Sweetarts single on iTunes and Amazon MusicMarch 11, 2014

-In collaboration with all original members of the Sweetarts, Sonobeat Historical Archives restores and remasters the Sweetarts' Sonobeat single A Picture Of Me and Without You, which launches Sonobeat in 1967, reissuing it digitally on the iTunes and Amazon Digital Music stores.
-Later, the release rolls out to eMusic, Google Play, Rhapsody, and XBox.
+In collaboration with all original members of the Sweetarts, Sonobeat Historical Archives restores and remasters the Sweetarts' Sonobeat single A Picture Of Me and Without You, which launches Sonobeat in 1967, reissuing the single digitally on the iTunes and Amazon Music stores as an EP under the title Austin, TX 1967.
+Later, the release rolls out to eMusic, Rhapsody, and other digital platforms worldwide.

-Sonobeat's first jazz single, also its second commercial release in 1967, gets restored and remastered for a digital reissue on the iTunes and Amazon Digital Music stores, later rolling out to eMusic, Google Play, Rhapsody, and XBox.
+Sonobeat's first jazz single, also its second commercial release in 1967, gets restored and remastered for a digital reissue on the iTunes and Amazon Music stores, later rolling out to eMusic, Rhapsody, and Groove.
 The Lee Arlano Trio's There Will Never Be Another You and Meditation, originally recorded at Austin's Club Seville in the Sheraton Crest Inn on Town Lake, are covers performed with aplomb.

-Sonobeat Historical Archives reissues Lavender Hill Express' catalog on iTunes and Amazon Digital MusicJuly 22, 2014
+Sonobeat Historical Archives reissues Lavender Hill Express' catalog on iTunes and Amazon MusicJuly 22, 2014

 In collaboration with the living original members of the Lavender Hill Express, Sonobeat Historical Archives restores and remasters the band's three Sonobeat singles, Visions backed with Trying To Live A Life, Watch Out! backed with Country Music's Here To Stay, Outside My Window backed with Silly Rhymes, and the previously unreleased Trouble, reissuing digital versions of the seven tracks under the collective title Visions.
-The reissue rolls out to the iTunes and Amazon Digital Music stores and, later, to eMusic and other digital music download services.
-On July 26, 2014, Lavender Hill Express and the Sweetarts reunite at the Saxon Pub in Austin in performances celebrating their respective digital reissues.
+The reissue rolls out to the iTunes and Amazon Music stores and, later, to eMusic and other digital music download services.
+On July 26, 2014, '60s Austin contemporaries Lavender Hill Express and the Sweetarts light up the Saxon Pub in Austin with performances celebrating their respective digital reissues.

 Sonobeat website v.3.0 launchesAugust 1, 2015

-Sonobeat Historical Archives reissues Plymouth Rock's single on iTunes and Amazon Digital MusicSeptember 18, 2015
+Sonobeat Historical Archives reissues Plymouth Rock's single on iTunes and Amazon MusicSeptember 18, 2015

-Sonobeat's first jazz album, Jzzz To The Third Power by the Lee Arlano Trio, gets restored and remastered for an October 2015 digital reissue on iTunes, Amazon Digital Music, eMusic Google Play, Rhapsody, and XBox.
+Sonobeat's first jazz album, Jzzz To The Third Power by the Lee Arlano Trio, gets restored and remastered for an October 2015 digital reissue on iTunes, Amazon Music, eMusic Rhapsody, and Groove.
 Originally released on vinyl in 1968, the album is reissued with its original ten tracks plus two previousy unreleased bonus tracks.

 Sonobeat Historical Archives celebrates Sonobeat's 50th AnniversaryThroughout 2017

-Officially launched in May 1967, Sonobeat Recording Company recorded dozens of music acts and hundreds of musicians, singers, and songwriters during its active nine years in Austin and Central Texas.
-Throughout 2017, as we celebrate Sonobeat's 50th Anniversary, we're adding new sound bites, upgrading our graphics, and creating new features.
-And, along the way, other surprises.
+Officially launched in May 1967, Sonobeat Recording Company records dozens of music acts and hundreds of musicians, singers, and songwriters during its active nine years in Austin and Central Texas.
+Throughout 2017, in celebration of Sonobeat's 50th Anniversary, the site adds new sound bites, upgrades its graphics, and creates new features.
 The (Sono)beat goes on...